learn2therm/PairProphet/docs/component_docs.md

         There are currently no unit tests for this component.
 However, the component has been tested on a small number of sequences, and the results have been verified to be correct.
         Moreover, this component heavily uses the excellent pyhmmer library, which has been tested extensively.
 The pyhmmer library is optimized python binder for the HMMER software, and it is better than the HMMER software itself in terms of speed and memory usage.

-# Component 4
+# Component 3

-## Software Component Four: structures.py
+## Software Component Three: structures.py

     **Params:** Pandas Dataframe containing PDB or Uniprot IDs.